st-fresh/app-shell/README.md

 ```
 $  brew doctor
 ```
-## 6th - Based on warnings you may be getting you should be aware of what these warnings mean - use google or....
+## 6th - Based on warnings you may be getting you should be aware of what these warnings mean - while google can be a good option....
+* Some Google answers will be misleading, i.e. asking you to use `sudo` before commands - this is bad and will make issue worse instead....
 * Enter this gitter chatroom at [link](https://gitter.im/caskroom/homebrew-cask?utm_source=share-link&utm_medium=link&utm_campaign=share-link "Title") and I will try to get to your issue asap! *I'm st.fresh or @st-fresh on gitter*

 # With Homebrew added - Install Node + npm using the CLI